PREPARING IMAGES FOR DIGITAL PROJECTION

 A plea to the members of NPS to help out the projectionist.
 Please can you follow these steps when naming and providing your files to be shown during Members Images.

-- Rename the file as per this example: NPS-your initials-filename (you can use hyphen or underscore)
+Rename the file as per this example: your name-number-description of image.jpg (you can use hyphen or underscore)

 Media – how you bring your files to the meeting:

-Image files can be accepted only on USB flash drive.
+Alternatively image files can be accepted on a USB flash drive.
 Ideally there should not be any additional files on the media.
 If you do have other files please make sure the images are in a clearly labeled folder.

 Question Can I bring my files as PNGs, PSDs, TIFs, GIFs, BMPs, PDFs, EPS?